-- Content items (paid search results) based at least in part on the query, are returned for the delivery along with the search results responsive to the query.
+- Content items (paid search results) based at least in part on the query are returned for delivery along with the search results responsive to the query.

 - This approach includes looking to see if eligible content items are associated with the same brand as the brand associated with the organic search results.

-- If there is a paid result and an organic result that are associated with each other, it may combine the organic search result and the eligible content item into a combined content item, and provide the combined content item as a search result responsive to the request.
+- If there is a paid result and an organic result associated with each other, it may combine the organic search result and the eligible content item into a combined content item and provide the combined content item as a search result responsive to the request.

-When Google decides whether the eligible content item is associated with the same brand as an organic result, it is a matter of determining that one content item is sponsored by an owner of the brand.
+When Google decides whether the eligible content item is associated with the same brand as an organic result, it is a matter of determining that an owner of the brand sponsors one content item.

 A combined result (of the paid and the organic results covering the same brand) includes combining what the patent is referring to as “a visual universal resource locator (VisURL),”

 - A link to a landing page from the paid result into the combined content item